 Pupo wants you to know weather conditions in 2018 resulted in an early vendemmia, nearly 10 days in advance of the normal time, so you’ll see it’s lighter in color than other vintages of the same wine.
 The wine spent 16 months aging in steel with a minimal intervention philosophy of winemaking.
 According to Pupo, you can leave this in your fridge after opening and drink for an additional 30 days.
 I’ve never had a bottle last longer than a few hours open.
 But I’m going to try one day.
 I promise.
 Drink this with brie, oysters, or pizza with artichokes.

-This winery is led by the founders of the natural wine movement in Irpinia, Daniela and Antonio De Gruttola.
-I’d first met Daniela and Antonio in the fall of 2019 at Antica Trattoria Di Pietro through Anita, learning the tall and lanky grey haired Antonio along with his wife, Daniela, who could fit neatly under his arm with short dark hair and the energy of a thousand Energizer Bunnies had founded their winery 20 years ago with an idea that wine could be made differently than how so many were doing.
-Today their winery exists in 3 or 4 different small structures around Ariano Irpinia as they’ve expanded, and they’re crafting 24 or 25 unique wines every year.
-Their philosophy comes down to what Antonio told me one night when I asked his opinion on the subject of natural wine, figuring he’s kind of the expert.
+This winery is led by the founders of the natural wine movement not just in Irpinia, but across Italy.
+I’d first met Daniela and Antonio De Gruttola in the fall of 2019 at Antica Trattoria Di Pietro through Chef Anita, learning the tall and lanky grey haired Antonio along with his wife, Daniela, who could fit neatly under his arm with short dark hair and the energy of a thousand Energizer Bunnies had founded their winery 20 years ago with an idea that wine could be made differently than how so many were doing.
+Today their winery exists in 3 or 4 different small structures around Ariano Irpinia as they’ve expanded, and they’re crafting 25+ unique wines every year.
+Their philosophy comes down to what Antonio told me one night when I asked his opinion on the subject of natural wine, figuring he’s pretty much the expert.
 His point was this: you can do anything you want, try anything, experiment, have fun, but at the end of the day, the wine has to be drinkable.
 It has to be enjoyable.
 I couldn't agree more.

 Azienda Agricola Silvio Trama: